-The development offers 624 new private apartments set within two slim and tall residential towers, sitting side by side, a stone’s throw from Canary Wharf.
-Working closely with Glenn Howells and landscape specialists Camlins, the developers ensure that each and every unit offers ample living space - also that the project’s signature private ’sky garden’ concept appears in every floor - the largest private garden reaches up to 37.2 sq m.
+The development offers 624 new private apartments set within two slim and tall residential towers, sitting side by side, a stone's throw from Canary Wharf.
+Working closely with Glenn Howells (opens in new tab) and landscape specialists Camlins (opens in new tab), the developers ensure that each and every unit offers ample living space - also that the project's signature private 'sky garden' concept appears in every floor - the largest private garden reaches up to 37.2 sq m.

 'We have identified that people are placing more importance on green space to provide an escape from city life,' says Camlins' Huw Morgan.
 'With Wardian London, we have woven in elements of greenery into the entire development from the sky gardens to the outdoor swimming pool, and the landscaped spaces within the public areas.
 Based on the expert knowledge of our rare plant hunters, we have been able to source more than a hundred different exotic species of plants and flowers from across the world which we will use throughout the development, creating a tranquil oasis that brings the outside in.'